everydotorg/charity-api-docs/docs/donate-link.md

 [Nonprofit Search API](./endpoints/nonprofit-search.md)) or with the nonprofit’s EIN.

+The Donate Link also works for fundraisers.
+For multi-nonprofit fundraisers, the `nonprofit-identifier` is `special-fundraiser`.

 ### Parameters

 The link can also be customized with the following URL parameters which control